Maryum97/05_3rd-Party-API-s_Work-Day-Planner/README.md

 <b>SUMMARY:</b><br>
 In a nutshell, this app makes for a simple yet effective means to organise and punctualise an office employee to fulfil their tasks and manage their time in a professional manner, all made possible by tbe help of jQuery as the interactive language between the user and the webpage.
-As per the marking reequirement, the link to the deployed webpage has been provided below:
+As per the marking requirement, the link to the deployed webpage has been provided below:

+The webpage was validated using the following website: